Home

 If you do happen to miss one or two of these, the season change will take care of ridding your garden areas of them for you.

 The perennial type can recur on a yearly basis.
 These pesky plants, such as the dandelion, require a little more effort yet can be effectively eliminated by hand also.
-Again, be sure to remove the roots as well as the tops.
+Again, be sure to remove the roots as well as the tops - quite easy to do with the right weeding tools.

 The best time to dig out these unwanted guests is in the early spring before they get a significant hold in the ground and become any sort of long-term problem.

-Remember: Take these unwanted plants out of the ground as soon as you see them or keep the ground covered with mulch ... or better yet ... keep the ground covered with more beautiful plants of your choice so there will be no room for these unwelcome visitors to sneak into your beautiful garden areas.
+Remember: Take these unwanted plants out of the ground as soon as you see them or keep the ground covered with mulch ... or better yet ... keep the ground covered with more beautiful plants of your choice so there will be no room for these unwelcome visitors to sneak into your beautiful garden areas and very little weeding required.

 Mulching